larsvers/test-readme/README.md

 1. It allows you to [regularly tessellate](https://www.mathsisfun.com/geometry/tessellation.html) polygons with hexagons. _**d3-hexbin**_ produces hexagons where there is data. _**d3-hexgrid**_ produces hexagons where there is a base geography you define.

-2. Hexagons at the edge of your geography are often truncated by the geography's border. _d3.hexgrid_ calculates the inside-area of these edge hexagons (_cover_) allowing you to encode edge data based on the correct point density.
+2. Hexagons at the edge of your geography are often truncated by the geography's border. _d3.hexgrid_ calculates the inside-area or _cover_ of these edge hexagons allowing you to encode edge data based on the correct point density.
 [See below for more](#cover-correction).

 3. Lastly, _d3.hexgrid_ provides an extended layout generator for your point location data to simplify the visual encoding of your data.
-The layout rolls up the number of point locations per hexagon, adds cover and point density and provides a point count and point density extents for colour scale domains.
+The layout rolls up the number of point locations per hexagon, adds cover and point density and provides point count and point density extents for colour scale domains.
 [See below for more](#breaking-this-down:).

 Please [see this notebook](LINK) LINK!! for a description of the algorithm.